 Be careful not to judge the player rather than the play?
-An error must not be charged to the best fielder in the league on the basis of 'he should have had it'.
+An error must not be charged to the best fielder in the league based on 'he should have had it'.
 The standard applied must be consistent for all players, depending only on the grade or level of softball being played.